demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ### gmail-set-autoreply
 ***
-Set auto-reply for the user.
-Note: if the body is not set, the current body will be deleted
+Sets auto-reply for the user.
+Note: If the body is not set, the current body will be deleted

 #### Base Command